India virus death toll passes 300,000, 3rd highest in world - WTMJ

 Associated Press

-NEW DELHI (AP) — India crossed another grim milestone Monday of more than 300,000 people lost to the coronavirus as a devastating surge of infections appeared to be easing in big cities but was swamping the poorer countryside.
+NEW DELHI (AP) — India crossed another grim milestone Monday with more than 300,000 people lost to the coronavirus, while a devastating surge of infections appeared to be easing in big cities but was swamping the poorer countryside.

-The health ministry Monday reported 4,454 new death in the last 24 hours, bringing India’s total fatalities to 303,720.
-It also reported 222,315 new infections, which raised the overall total to nearly 27 million.
+The Health Ministry on Monday reported 4,454 new death in the last 24 hours, bringing India’s total fatalities to 303,720.
+It also reported 222,315 new infections, which raised the overall total to nearly 27 million since the pandemic began.
 Both are almost certainly undercounts.

 From the remote Himalayan villages in the north, through the vast humid central plains and to the sandy beaches in the south, the pandemic has swamped India’s underfunded health care system after spreading fast across the country.